Lambdaspire/SwiftNotifications/README.md

 # Lambdaspire - Swift Notifications

 Strongly-typed User Notifications for iOS, iPadOS, and macOS.
-Action Identifier Strings (`actionIdentifier`) and User Info Dictionaries (`userInfo`) are replaced with `Codable` structs to provide a .
+Action Identifier Strings (`actionIdentifier`) and User Info Dictionaries (`userInfo`) are replaced with `Codable` structs to provide a slightly less painful experience when handling notification responses.
+Fewer switch statements.
+Less magic string parsing.
+More refactor-friendly.

 Built for internal use @Lambdaspire, so might not be fit for your purposes, but do as you wish with this package and/or the code.